-The fact that not all requests for LLR lending will be accepted implies that depositors face some risk that their bank will be allowed to fail, and so the incentive to run on the basis of whatever is perceived as bad news will not disappear.
-Although monitoring by depositors and the threat of an information-based run may have good incentive effects on risk-taking (as stressed by Calomiris and Kahn, 1991), it has been argued (by Dewatripont and Tirole, 1994, among others) that depositors do not typically have the ability or the incentive to monitor the bank.
+The fact that not all requests for LLR support will be accepted implies that depositors face some risk that their bank will be allowed to fail, and so the incentive to run on the basis of whatever is perceived as bad news will not disappear.
+Although monitoring by depositors and the threat of an information-based run may have good incentive effects on risk-taking [as stressed by Calomiris and Kahn (1991)], it has been argued [by Dewatripont and Tirole (1994) among others] that depositors do not typically have the ability or the incentive to monitor the bank.

-At any rate, the objective of protecting small uninformed investors has led to the widespread establishment of deposit insurance systems.
+At any rate, the objectives of protecting small uninformed investors and avoiding bank runs have led to the widespread establishment of deposit insurance systems.
 Funded by premia from the insured banks, and in many cases with implicit or explicit government backing, these institutions have become responsible for dealing with solvency problems, leaving central banks with the exclusive role of handling liquidity problems.
 This allocation of responsibilities raises, however, the difficult practical issue of distinguishing between liquidity and solvency problems.
 More fundamentally, there is the theoretical issue of whether this allocation can be given some rationale.